safiyahlakhany/DisturbMeMaybe/README.md

 The app is able to scan QR codes for users to join a family.
 The app is also able to send notifications to each family group regarding announcements and status updates and it utilizes a fully-functioning Firestore database on Firebase!

 ## What we learned
-We weren't very familiar with Firebase before we started and we learned a lot about updating and querying from the database.
+We weren't too familiar with Firebase before we started and we learned a lot about updating and querying from the database.
 We also learned how to implement QR codes in Swift.
 Additionally, we learned about sending push notifications.

 ## What's next for DisturbMeMaybe
 We want to sync up Google Calendar with our status feature so that there are automatic statuses based on a user's personal calendar.
 We also want to utilize machine learning to determine the availability of that status.